 This post may contain affiliate links to help keep the trippy content coming.
 If you click on a link, we may earn a small commission, but it won’t cost you a penny extra.

-I recently took my daughter and her best friend to the Okaloosa Island in Florida for her 18th birthday.
-It was an 11 hour drive to our destination so I researched all the fun places to stop on the way to Florida from North Carolina along I-85.
+I recently took my daughter and her best friend to Okaloosa Island in Florida for her 18th birthday.
+It was an 11-hour drive to our destination, so I researched all the fun places to stop on the way to Florida from North Carolina along I-85.

 Although we didn’t have time to see all of these sights, I sure hope I have a chance to go back and visit more of them.
-There are cute country stores, fruit stands, museums, battlefields, restaurants, doughnut shops and so many great sites to see along I-85!
+There are cute country stores, fruit stands, museums, battlefields, restaurants, doughnut shops, and many great sites to see along I-85!

 1 -Tanger Outlets Mebane, NC